 All are welcome to join the monks for the daily celebration of the Divine Office and Mass in the Monastery Oratory.
-On Sundays mass is celebrated in the Abbey Church.
+Sunday Mass is celebrated in the Abbey Church.

 Individuals and groups are able to take part in their own Retreats at the Guesthouse and Spiritual Direction is available on request.

 For those interested in guided retreats, each year the Community and Guesthouse run a series of Benedictine Experience weekends.
 These weekends in the monastery Guesthouse provide the opportunity to enter fully into the monastic rhythm and balance of prayer, work, lectio divina, hospitality and community life.
 There will be opportunities to ponder the riches of the scriptures and monastic literature both in groups sessions and in personal silence and solitude.
 Participants are also invited to join the community for silent meals in the refectory.